Aunt Jemima frozen pancakes, waffles recalled

 Pinnacle Foods' voluntary recall issued Friday night affects frozen products distributed in the United States and Mexico, but does not include dry mixes and syrups, the company said.

-It said it issued the recall after testing showed the presence of Listeria monocytogenes in the plant environment.
+It said it issued the recall after testing showed the presence of Listeria monocytogenes at a production plant.

 "We are working in coordination with the Food and Drug Administration," Pinnacle Foods said.